-Moved by the Very Rev. F. F. Nock, seconded by the Rev. Roy Nixon, that greetings be sent to the Synod of the Diocese of Qu'Appelle, now observing their 75th anniversary, and to the Synods of Brandon, Quebec and Moosonee, now in session.
+Moved by the Very Rev. F. F. Nock, seconded by the Park Roy Nixon, that greet as be sent to the Synod of the Diocese of Qu'Appelle, now observir, their 75th anniversary, and to the Synods of Brandon, Quebec and Mt. sonee, now in session.

-Report of the Board of Management of the Algoma Anglican
+Report of the Boar of Management of the Algom Anglican

-This report was presented by the Very Rev. F. F. Nock who moved its adoption, seconded by the Rev. Baxter Gosse.
+This report was presented by the Very Rev. F. F. Nock who moved its adoption, seconded by the R. Baxter Gosse.
 The Rev. J. McCausland, S. S. J. E., spoke at length about the paper and urged that a responsible editor be appointed.
-The Rev. John Jordan pointed out that while much is lacking, it is a going concern.
-The Rev. D. H. Dixon, mentioning his own journalistic experience, urged that it be a teaching paper and that its literary standards be improved.
-The Rev. Arthur Crisp explained the frustrations of the proof-readers when their corrections are ignored by the publishers.
+The Rev. John Jordan pointed out that while much is lacking, it is going concern.
+The Rev. D. H. Dixon, mentioning his own journalise experience, urged that it be a teaching paper and that its literar standards be improved.
+The Rev. Arthur Crisp explained the firstrations of the proof-readers when their corrections are ignored by the publishers.